Crime in Greece

 Crime in Greece is combated by the Hellenic Police and other agencies.

 During the 1980s, Greek Police Chief Nikon Arkoudeas (Νίκων Αρκουδέας) led an intense campaign against organized crime, which saw significant success.
-Since the early 1990s, many illegal immigrants have come to Greece from Eastern European and Southeast European countries, Africa and South Asia.

-The Greek Police also had several victories, breaking up mafia organizations, arresting the 17 November terrorist group, successfully organizing security for the 2004 Olympic Games and for breaking up in 2016 the largest criminal organization in the country, responsible for more than 2,000 robberies.
+The Greek Police dismantled several mafia organizations and arrested members of the 17 November terrorist group They organized security for the 2004 Olympic Games in 2016.
+In 2016, they broke the criminal organization, which had carried out more than 2,000 robberies.

 Crime by type

 Murder

 In 2011, Greece had a murder rate of 1.7 per 100,000 population.
 There were a total of 184 murders in Greece in 2011.

 Organized crime

 Organized crime in Greece is on the rise.
 Domestic as well as foreign criminal groups are well-entrenched in Greek society.
 Traditionally, people associated with organized crime were known as Men of the night (άνθρωποι της νύχτας).

 Out of the foreign criminal groups the Albanian mafia is the most prevalent.
 The activities of the Albanian crime groups in Greece include drug trafficking, human trafficking, extortion and robbery among others.

 Albanian criminal groups often export other immigrants to Greece, especially Middle Eastern and Pakistani shopkeepers, and control many nightclubs in the working-class districts of West Athens.
 Russian groups are less numerous, but they are very heavily armed and dangerous; they are involved in arms trafficking, extortion and cigarette smuggling.
 Lower-level Romanian and Moldavian groups are involved in theft and human trafficking.

 Domestic, ethnic Greek criminal organizations are the most powerful and politically well-connected and extensively cooperate with Albanian groups, often hiring Albanians to act as enforcers.
 Greek criminal organizations are involved in human trafficking, extortion, drug trafficking, kidnapping and the infiltration of legal businesses.
 They have profited from the rising corruption.
 That is evident in the fact that Greek crime groups have infiltrated the shipping industry, which is used to traffic cocaine and heroin into the Greek mainland and abroad.